Rutgers Law School: Costs

-Tuition and fees at Rutgers law School for the 2016-2017 academic year is $27,011 (full-time, in-state) and $39,425 (full-time, out-of-state).
+Tuition and fees at Rutgers law School for the 2016–2017 academic year is $27,011 (full-time, in-state) and $39,425 (full-time, out-of-state).

 Rankings

-According to the U.S. News & World Report Law School Rankings for 2023, the law school is ranked 86th overall, with its part-time program ranking 15th overall.
+According to the U.S. News & World Report Law School Rankings for 2024, the law school is ranked tied for 109th overall, with its part-time program ranking 28th overall out of 70 schools.
 The U.S. News rankings are based on successful placement of graduates, faculty resources, academic achievements of entering students, and opinions by law schools, lawyers and judges on overall program quality; however, U.S. News, per its data for 2019, has separately ranked the law school 9th in the country where full-time graduates who borrowed for law school and entered the private sector had the highest salary-to-debt ratio.

 The National Law Journal ranked the law school 47th on its 2015 list of the Top 50 Go-To Law Schools.
 It was the only law school in New Jersey to appear on that list, which reported that 10.1% of the law school's 2014 graduates were hired directly by one of the country's top 250 law firms.

 The law school ranks 41st in the nation in the 2019 Above the Law Rankings, which weighs graduate employment, quality of graduate jobs, education cost, alumni feedback, student debt, and the number of alumni serving as federal judges.

 Finally, the law school is ranked 30th according to Business Insider's 2014 'Top Law Schools in America' list.